Nano Banana's dramatic interpretation of this workflow.

 etc...

-After pushing HTML changes, pull the latest changes to sync the Markdown files to your local machine.
+After pushing changes, pull the latest to sync the files to your local machine.
 In GitHub Desktop, click Fetch origin, then Pull origin.
 Or ask your AI assistant to run git pull.

-One-time setup: To keep your commit history clean, ask your AI assistant to run this command:
+One-time setup: To keep your commit history clean, ask your AI assistant to run the command to enable rebase on pull:

 git config pull.rebase true